croxton/Ifelse/README.md

 2. Copy the file pi.ifelse.php into this folder

 ## Examples

+Use like this when you want to parse conditionals that wrap tags, *BEFORE* those tags are parsed.
+Only the tags inside matching conditionals will subsequently be parsed.

 	{exp:ifelse parse="inward"}
 		{if member_id == '1' OR group_id == '2'}